 The client’s physically demanding job in Prague necessitated a relaxing escape, and he knew of the perfect setting: a place surrounded by woods, meadows, fields, and boulders.
 The tiny structure built there would come to be known as the Forest Retreat.

 The small structure is just large enough for a single person to stand upright.
-The bottom of the cabin is a flat space enclosed by a sliding glass door.
+The bottom of the stark black cabin is a flat space enclosed by a sliding glass door.
 The structure then tapers upward until the other end is suspended above the ground atop a boulder.

 Another large glass pane sits in the elevated opening, letting natural light flow in from both sides and allowing the owner a splendid view of the magical surroundings.